pulumi/pulumi-hugo/themes/default/content/blog/fullstack-pulumi-mern-stack-digitalocean/index.md

 ## Deploying

-As a quick recap, here's what we've done so far:
+Quickly, to recap, here's what we've done so far:

 * We took a pre-baked MERN app configured to run on `localhost`
 * We mapped the tiers of that app to their corresponding App Platform components
 * We wrote a Pulumi program to codify that mapping as an App Platform spec and a managed MongoDB cluster to go along with it

 When you deploy this app in a moment with [`pulumi up`]({{< relref "/docs/reference/cli/pulumi_up" >}}), Pulumi will provision a new MongoDB cluster (which usually takes a few minutes), and then once that's available, DigitalOcean will take our spec and use it to fetch the components of the app from GitHub at the specified branch and build them.
-From that point forward, any commit you make to that branch will trigger DigitalOcean to fetch, rebuild, and redeploy the app.
+From that point forward, any commit you make to that branch will trigger DigitalOcean to fetch, rebuild, and redeploy the app automatically.

-Make sure you've installed the DigitalOcean GitHub app as described above --- you should see the app listed at <https://github.com/settings/installations>:
+Make sure you've installed the DigitalOcean GitHub app as described above --- you should see it listed at <https://github.com/settings/installations>:

 ![The Applications tab on GitHub, showing the DigitalOcean app installed](./digitalocean-github-app.png)

-Then return to the command line and run `pulumi up`:
+Now return to the command line and run `pulumi up`:

 ```bash
 $ pulumi up